-Sector allocation was the largest contributor to relative returns.
-Compared with the Bloomberg U.S. Government/Credit (1-3 years, ex BBB) Index, off benchmark holdings of securitized debt, including asset-backed securities, commercial mortgage-backed securities and agency mortgage-backed securities, were additive to results.
-A below-index position in Treasuries was also helpful in an environment where credit spreads tightened, although this was offset by a below-index exposure to investment-grade (AAA/Aaa and AA/Aa) corporate bonds, which weighed on returns on a relative basis.
+Sector allocation was also additive to relative returns.
+As compared to the Bloomberg 75% Government Credit 1-7 Years 25% Securitized Index, above-index holdings of ABS and commercial mortgage-backed securities (CMBS) helped lift relative results, more than compensating for a drag from an above-index exposure to agency MBS.
+While a below-index position in Treasuries was also helpful in an environment where credit spreads tightened, although a below-index exposure to investment-grade (BBB/Baa and above) corporate bonds weighed slightly on returns on a relative basis.

 On balance, interest rate positioning detracted.
 While the fund's short duration position compared with the index was helpful during a quarter when bond yields moved higher, curve positioning detracted.
-The managers were positioned for the yield curve to steepen, with above-index holdings in the 2-year part of the curve and below-index positions in 10-year maturities.
+The managers were positioned for the yield curve to steepen, with above-index holdings in the 5-years-and-under part of the curve and below-index positions in 10- and 20-year maturities.
 This was a drag on results as the yield curve inverted further during the quarter, with shorter dated yields rising more than those on longer dated bonds.